im4sea/.github/profile/README.md

 # IM4SEA - Information Management for Southern & Eastern Africa

-_An OCHA ROSEA initiative advancing open, collaborative data systems and tools that strengthen humanitarian and development coordination across the region._

-**IM4SEA** is an initiative of the **United Nations Office for the Coordination of Humanitarian Affairs – Regional Office for Southern and Eastern Africa (OCHA ROSEA)**.
+**IM4SEA** is an initiative of the **United Nations Office for the Coordination of Humanitarian Affairs – Regional Office for Southern and Eastern Africa (OCHA ROSEA)** advancing open, collaborative data systems and tools that strengthen humanitarian and development coordination across the region.
 It focuses on developing, maintaining, and sharing open, interoperable tools, workflows, and analytical systems that enhance humanitarian and development data management, analysis, and coordination across the region.

 ## Mission